ADEscobar/ct-simulator/README.md

 The **ct-simulator** has been used as a base for results presented in the following peer-reviewed articles:

 - Escobar-Molero, A., 2019.
 Improving reliability and latency of wireless sensor networks using concurrent transmissions. *at-Automatisierungstechnik*, 67(1), pp.42-50.
-- Baddeley, M., Boano, C.A., Escobar-Molero, A., Liu, Y., Ma, X., Raza, U., Römer, K., Schuß, M. and Stanoev, A., 2020, October.
+- Baddeley, M., Boano, C.A., Escobar-Molero, A., Liu, Y., Ma, X., Raza, U., Römer, K., Schuß, M. and Stanoev, A., 2020.
 The impact of the physical layer on the performance of concurrent transmissions.
 In *2020 IEEE 28th International Conference on Network Protocols (ICNP)* (pp. 1-12).
 IEEE.
 - Nahas, B.A., Escobar-Molero, A., Klaue, J., Duquennoy, S. and Landsiedel, O., 2021.
 BlueFlood: Concurrent Transmissions for Multi-hop Bluetooth 5—Modeling and Evaluation. *ACM Transactions on Internet of Things*, 2(4), pp.1-30.
+- Baddeley, M., Boano, C. A., Escobar-Molero, A., Liu, Y., Ma, X., Marot, V., ... & Stanoev, A., 2023.
+Understanding Concurrent Transmissions.
+ACM Transactions on Sensor Networks.

 And also in my dissertation: